Controversial Palestinian rappers banned from performing in Berlin | DW | 25.09.2019

 Known for their anti-Israel lyrics, Palestinian rappers Shadi Al-Bourini and Shadi Al-Najjar were due to headline a so-called "solidarity rally" held by Palestinian groups that the Israeli ambassador to Germany opposed.

-A Palestinian rally set to take place Wednesday in front of Berlin's Brandenburg Gate has caused a diplomatic storm as both the Israeli and US ambassadors to Germany called for a performance by Palestinian rappers Shadi Al-Bourini and Shadi Al-Najjar to be banned.
+A Palestinian rally set to take place today at 5pm in front of Berlin's Brandenburg Gate has caused a diplomatic storm as both the Israeli and US embassadors to Germany have called for a performance by Palestinian rappers Shadi Al-Bourini and Shadi Al-Najjar to be banned.

 The Palestinian rappers have ignited a storm due to their anti-Israel lyrics.
-Berlin daily newspaper Tagespiegel reported that the duo released the song "Strike a Blow at Tel Aviv" in 2014 during the Israel-Gaza conflict in which "they fantasize about bombing the Israeli city of Tel Aviv, razing it to the ground and 'crushing' Jews."
+Berlin daily newspaper, the Tagespiegel, reported that the duo released the song "Strike a Blow at Tel Aviv" in 2014 during the Israel–Gaza conflict in which "they fantasize about bombing the Israeli city of Tel Aviv, razing it to the ground and 'crushing' Jews."

 The rappers have also attracted attention for their use of anti-Semitic symbolism.